Icenium/icenium-cli/docs/man_pages/lib-management/plugin-configure.md

 \*\*\* This command is available only for Apache Cordova plugins.
 If the plugin has multiple variables, you can set `--var` for each variable.
 <% } %>

-Configures plugin variables for the selected plugin.<% if(isHtml) { %>If you have not set one or more of the plugin variables with `--var`, the Telerik AppBuilder CLI shows an interactive prompt to let you set their values.<% } %>
+Configures plugin variables for the selected plugin.<% if(isHtml) { %>If you have not set one or more of the plugin variables with `--var`, the AppBuilder CLI shows an interactive prompt to let you set their values.<% } %>

 ### Options